filecoin-project/filecoin-docs/content/en/networks/mainnet/add-to-metamask/index.md

 ---
 title: "Add to metamask"
 description: "MetaMask is a popular browser extension that allows users to interact with blockchain applications.
-This guide shows you how to integrate FIL into MetaMask using the Filecoin mainnet."
+This guide shows you how to configure MetaMask to work with the Filecoin mainnet."
 lead: "MetaMask is a popular browser extension that allows users to interact with blockchain applications.
-This guide shows you how to integrate FIL into MetaMask using the Filecoin mainnet."
+This guide shows you how to configure MetaMask to work with the Filecoin mainnet."
 draft: false
 images: []
 type: docs